github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

 ### `commit-message`

 By default, {% data variables.product.prodname_dependabot %} attempts to detect your commit message preferences and use similar patterns.
 Use the `commit-message` option to specify your preferences explicitly.
-This setting also impacts PR titles.
+This setting also impacts the titles of pull requests.

-PR titles are always populated based on the commit messages, explicitly set or auto-detected from the repo history.
+We populate the titles of pull requests based on the commit messages, whether explicitly set or auto-detected from the repository history.

 Supported options